Skip to main content

 Building a Typography System for a Next.js Design System

-Every mature codebase accumulates typographic debt.
-Ours had three competing systems that didn't agree on what an <h2> should look like:
+Every codebase that's been around a while picks up typographic debt, and mine had three competing systems that couldn't agree on what an <h2> should look like:

-The same "card title" pattern (text-sm font-semibold text-text-primary) appeared in 5+ files.
-Hero headings were copy-pasted across 6 pages with identical 94-character class strings.
-And MDX h3 and h4 were visually indistinguishable — both text-sm font-semibold.
+The same "card title" pattern (text-sm font-semibold text-text-primary) showed up in 5+ files, hero headings were copy-pasted across 6 pages with identical 94-character class strings, and MDX h3 and h4 were visually indistinguishable since both were text-sm font-semibold.

 <Heading variant="hero">Page Title</Heading> // → <h1>